Vertex Ramsey properties of randomly perturbed graphs: Introduction

 \section{Introduction}

-For $r\in \mathbb{N}$, a sequence of (not necessarily distinct) graphs $H_1,\ldots, H_r$, and a graph $G$, we say that $G$ is \emph{$(H_1,\dots, H_r)_v$-Ramsey} if for every $r$-colouring of the \emph{vertices} of $G$, there is some $i \in [r]$ for which $G$ contains a copy of $H_i$ whose vertices are all coloured in the $i$th colour.
-Similarly, we say $G$ is \emph{$(H_1,\dots, H_r)$-Ramsey} if for every $r$-colouring of the \emph{edges} of $G$, there is some $i \in [r]$ for which $G$ contains a copy of $H_i$ whose edges are all coloured in the $i$th colour.
-In the case when $r=2$ we take the convention that the colours used are red and blue.
-If $H_1=\dots=H_r=H$ we write e.g. $(H_1,\dots, H_r)_v$-Ramsey as $(H,r)_v$-Ramsey.
+For $\ell \in \mathbb{N}$, a sequence of (not necessarily distinct) graphs $H_1,\ldots, H_\ell$, and a graph $G$, we say that $G$ is \emph{$(H_1,\dots, H_ \ell)_v$-Ramsey} if for every $\ell$-colouring of the \emph{vertices} of $G$, there is some $i \in [\ell]$ for which $G$ contains a copy of $H_i$ whose vertices are all coloured in the $i$th colour.
+Similarly, we say $G$ is \emph{$(H_1,\dots, H_\ell)$-Ramsey} if for every $\ell$-colouring of the \emph{edges} of $G$, there is some $i \in [\ell]$ for which $G$ contains a copy of $H_i$ whose edges are all coloured in the $i$th colour.
+In the case when $\ell=2$ we take the convention that the colours used are red and blue.
+If $H_1=\dots=H_\ell=H$ we write e.g.\ $(H_1,\dots, H_\ell)_v$-Ramsey as $(H,\ell)_v$-Ramsey.

-The classical question in Ramsey theory is to establish the smallest $n \in \mathbb N$ such that the complete graph $K_n$ on $n$ vertices is $(H_1,\dots,H_r)$-Ramsey.
-In general, by Ramsey's theorem such an $n$ is known to exist though relatively few such \emph{Ramsey numbers} are known precisely.
+The classical question in Ramsey theory is to establish the smallest $n \in \mathbb N$ such that the complete graph $K_n$ on $n$ vertices is $(H_1,\dots,H_\ell)$-Ramsey.
+In general, by Ramsey's theorem such an $n$ is known to always exist, but relatively few such \emph{Ramsey numbers} are known precisely.
 In contrast to this, the analogous question in the setting of vertex colourings is completely trivial.
-Indeed, the pigeonhole principle implies $K_n$ is $(H_1,\dots,H_r)_v$-Ramsey if $n=v(H_1)+\dots +v(H_r)-r+1$ but not $(H_1,\dots,H_r)_v$-Ramsey if $n$ is any smaller.
+Indeed, the pigeonhole principle implies $K_n$ is $(H_1,\dots,H_\ell)_v$-Ramsey if $n=v(H_1)+\dots +v(H_\ell)-\ell+1$, while it is not $(H_1,\dots,H_\ell)_v$-Ramsey if $n$ is any smaller.